y-scope/clp-loglib-py/README.md

 2. Install the project in editable mode, the development dependencies, and the test dependencies:
    `pip install -e .[dev,test]`

+Note: you may need to upgrade pip first for `-e` to work.
+If so, run: `pip install --upgrade pip`

 ### Packaging

 To build a package for distribution run: